Chart Color Schemes

 Mandurah - East hosts an older demographic, ranking in the top quartile nationwide

-Mandurah - East has a median age of 49, which is significantly higher than Greater Perth's figure of 37 and the national average of 38.
-The age profile shows that those aged 65-74 years make up 16.0% of the population, a notably high percentage compared to both Greater Perth and the national average of 9.4%.
-Conversely, the 25-34 age group comprises only 8.8%, lower than the Greater Perth figure.
-Between the 2021 Census and now, the 75-84 age group has grown from 9.3% to 11.7% of the population, while the 25-34 cohort has decreased from 9.7% to 8.8%.
+Mandurah - East has a median age of 49, which is significantly higher than Greater Perth's figure of 37 and also well above the national average of 38 years.
+The age profile shows that those aged 65-74 are particularly prominent, making up 16.0% of the population, while the 25-34 age group is smaller at 8.8%.
+This concentration of 65-74 year-olds is higher than the national figure of 9.4%.
+Between the 2021 Census and now, the 75 to 84 age group has grown from 9.3% to 11.7%, while the 25 to 34 cohort has declined from 9.7% to 8.8%.
 By 2041, demographic projections indicate significant shifts in Mandurah - East's age structure.
-The 75-84 age group is expected to grow by 59%, reaching 1,541 people from the current figure of 969.
-Notably, those aged 65 and above will account for 93% of total population growth in the area.
-In contrast, both the 15-24 and 0-4 age groups are projected to experience population declines.
+The 75 to 84 age group is expected to grow by 59%, reaching 1,541 people from the current figure of 969.
+Notably, those aged 65 and above will account for 93% of total population growth in the area, reflecting its aging demographic profile.
+Conversely, the 15 to 24 and 0 to 4 age groups are projected to experience population declines.